 “We’re trying to achieve a histological remission,” said Martin.
 “However, there’s often a disconnect between the liver test and what’s going on in the liver biopsy.
 So liver tests get better first and the biopsy may lag behind by many months.”

 Patients, too, may feel better before the improvement shows up in lab tests, so it’s best to repeat testing before stopping steroid therapy, said Martin.

 About two-thirds of patients have prompt remission when treated with traditional steroid therapy while a smaller percent experience drug toxicity and treatment failure, said Martin.
 Though doctors want to use potent drugs to treat autoimmune hepatitis, they must also try to minimize the challenging side effects of steroids, he said.

 One of the challenges in treating autoimmune hepatitis is sorting out overlapping syndromes and deciding what therapy works best.
 So expect continuing uncertainties, said Martin.

 “I think what we need to do is to take the pragmatic approach and treat that which appears to be the predominant disorder,” he said.

 Martin said therapeutic opportunities to treat autoimmune hepatitis are expanding and included a discussion on alternative drug therapies.
 “These are complicated liver diseases but they are gratifying to recognize and treat.”

-Dr. Paul Martin serves on advisory committees or review panels of several pharmaceutical companies, including Salix Pharmaceuticals, Merk & Co. and Genentech.
+Martin serves on advisory committees or review panels of several pharmaceutical companies, including Salix Pharmaceuticals, Merk & Co. and Genentech.